 31 "And He will send His angels with a great sound of a trumpet, and they will gather together His elect from the four winds, from one end of the sky to the other.

 So this is the rapture right after Satan's 3½ year/42 month/1260 day Great Tribulation of wrath is completed.
 Jesus comes to gather his elect with the help of his angels into the sky on the last trumpet, the very Day of Trumpets or the "last trump" that Paul spoke of (1Cor 15:52).

 This correlates to the seventh trumpet of Revelation which of course precedes the seven bowls of God's actual wrath, now that Satan's short time is done (Rev 12:12).
 That ten-day wrath of God ends with the Second Coming of Jesus for the Battle of Armageddon as Rev 19 depicts.

-Please note that the "wrath of God and the Lamb" pronounced at the 6th seal is a red herring or misdirection.
-It is important to notice who is giving it that label: the masses of the world, not God, Messiah, John or an angel.
-The panicked masses assume "It's Judgment Day!!" because of how terrible the global Wormwood cataclysm that start at the 6th seal is.
+Please note that the "wrath of God and the Lamb" pronounced at the 6th seal is a red herring or misleading statement.
+It is important to notice who is making the statement: the masses of the world, not God, Jesus, John or even an angel.
+The panicked masses assume, "It's Judgment Day!!" because of how terrible the global Wormwood cataclysm that start at the 6th seal is.

-But besides the two apparent wraths of God, there are other obstacles to understanding this.
-If you read this account alone where it says "the flood took them all away" you can come away with the idea that "one shall be taken" is referring to dying as those outside Noah's Ark did.
-It helps greatly to read the parallel account in Luke which tells us it will be just like in the days of Noah and just like in the days of Lot.
-So it's up to us to consider them both and understand what both times had in common in order to draw the proper lesson from Jesus' analogies for the day of the rapture:
+But besides the two apparent "wraths of God," there are other obstacles to understanding this.
+If you read this account alone where it says, "the flood took them all away," you can come away with the idea that "one shall be taken" is referring to dying as those outside Noah's Ark did.

 Luke's Account Clears the Bad Connotation to "Taken"